snapframework/snap-website/templates/docs/tutorials/snap-api-0.3.md

 `stuff` is used as a named argument for whatever comes after `/echo/`, used by the `echo` handler below.

-Also note the `<|> fileServe` part:
-`<|>`, coming from the `Applicative` type, is here used to say "try the first thing, and if that doesn't work, try this second thing." `fileServe` is a handler that lets you serve static content, such as CSS or images, as visible in some directory.
+Also note the `<|> fileServe` part.  `<|>` comes from the `Applicative` type, and is here used to say "try the first thing, and if that doesn't work, try this second thing." `fileServe` is a handler that lets you serve static content, such as CSS or images, as visible in some directory.

 Next, let's take a look at the `echo` handler: